oracle/tribuo/docs/Roadmap.md

     - Support parallel training of trees and forests (this is mostly supported at the tree level, but needs some work at the ensemble level).
     - Reduce repeated work in the regression impurity metrics.
-    - Prevent wasted computation when computing leaves (leaf nodes have their statistics computed as if they were going to be split, even when it is known they won't due to their size).
+    - ~~Prevent wasted computation when computing leaves (leaf nodes have their statistics computed as if they were going to be split, even when it is known they won't due to their size).~~ Integrated and arriving in Tribuo 4.1.
 - Multithreading the various SGD based trainers using a Hogwild approach.
 - Incorporate support for a BLAS.
 - Investigate use of the Java Vector API to improve performance critical math operations.